yls-leap-banner-01.jpg

 Diego Ellis Soto, a Ph.D. candidate in Ecology and Evolutionary Biology, is creating music using machine learning technology to map animal motion into sound.
 LEAP’s grant will support Soto’s work to create a proof of concept for converting animal behavior into immersive music and art.
 He is displaying this work at art galleries at Yale in 2022, and will publish a scientific paper.

-Kristy Ferraro and Nathalie Sommer, Ph.D. candidates at Yale and former grant recipients, are continuing their work publishing on the philosophy of conservation.
+Kristy Ferraro, with Nathalie Sommer (see below) is a Ph.D. candidate at Yale and former grant recipient continuing work publishing on the philosophy of conservation.
 The research funded by this project will update two foundational ethical assumptions in conservation: that conservation should value groups and ecosystems above individual animals, and that anthropomorphism has negative value in conservation science.

 Robin Happel ’23, a J.D. candidate at Pace Law School and a M.E.M. candidate at the School of the Environment, plans to work with the Appalachian Mountain Advocates, an NGO in West Virginia, on litigation strategies to combat the environmental harms of confined animal feeding operations in the region.